testcontainers/testcontainers-java/docs/modules/databases/influxdb.md

 </dependency>
 ```

-**Hint:** Adding this Testcontainers library JAR will not automatically add a database driver JAR to your project.
-You
+!!! hint
-should ensure that your project also has a suitable database driver as a dependency.
+    Adding this Testcontainers library JAR will not automatically add a database driver JAR to your project.
+You should ensure that your project also has a suitable database driver as a dependency.